 Solar hot water

 In Oxfordshire the solar energy falling on a square metre of roof, facing south and angled at 30 degrees, is about 1100 kWh per year.
 A typical dwelling uses perhaps 2500–3500 kWh a year for water heating.
 Four square metres of solar panels, without any screening from trees or other obstacles, would receive about 4400 kWh of solar energy.
 It is difficult to capture more than 35–45% of this usefully because of the heat collection efficiency of the panels, heat loss from the storage tank, and the fact that in summer some of the heat will be produced when it is not needed.
 If the solar panels must face east or west, a larger area of solar thermal panels is needed for the same effect.
+Under the Renewable Heat Incentive there is an annual subsidy for seven years.

 Standard solar thermal panels do not normally need planning permission.
 However, permission is needed for all installations on listed buildings, and is also needed within a conservation area if visible from a public road or path.
 Always check with the Vale of White Horse planning department for such installations.